laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-With only dots arranged in two hewxagonal grids simply shifted by an anagle of 9°, we still see lines, such as a lower-frequency hexagonal grid, and even an illusion of depth.
+With only dots arranged in two hexagonal grids simply shifted by an anagle of 9°, we still see lines, such as a lower-frequency hexagonal grid, and even an illusion of depth.
 Notice how this illusion depends on the position of your eye and therefore of your retina.
 Can we make sense of these phenomena?

 {{< /speaker_note >}}